Types of Risk

 • Reinvestment risk: cash flows must be reinvested at lower prevailing rates when rates fall.

 • Unsystematic risk = diversifiable = company-specific.
-Named by the North American Securities Administrators Association (NASAA): credit, legal/regulatory, financial, and issuer-specific (business) risk.
+Named by the North American Securities Administrators Association (NASAA): credit, legal/regulatory, financial, and issuer-specific (business) risk, plus liquidity, political, and call risk.

 • Credit risk (default risk): issuer fails to pay; United States Treasuries carry virtually none.